 The application form will need to be completed in English.
 The applicant will also need to pay for the visa fee online and provide their biometric information.

 The UK offshore wind workers concession has already been extended several times by the UK government since its introduction in 2017.
-Most recently, the concession was set to expire on 1 July 2021, where a further extension seemed improbable due to the move to a new point based immigration system in recent months.
-However, on 2 July, the day after expiry of the concession, the Home Office issued a notice extending this for a further 12 months, in what is thought to be a last minute decision to deal with an acute shortage of workers.
+Previously, the concession had been set to expire on 1 July 2021 and 31 October 2022.
+However, the Home Office has issued a notice extending this further until April 2023.

 Although the concession has faced heavy criticism in the past, particularly from unions, which argue that it takes away jobs from British seafarers whilst allowing wind farm operators to recruit cheap foreign labour, it has been welcomed by the industry.
 WindEurope — the organisation that advocates wind energy policies for Europe on behalf of more than 400 member companies — said it welcomed the recent extension on the basis that “It gives businesses breathing space to adjust to post-Brexit realities”.
 It was also said that it “ensures a reliable energy supply and an orderly expansion of wind energy in UK waters”.